No application required.

 4.4 The scholarship does not replace the deposit of £3,000.
 All scholarship winners will need to pay the £3,000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).
 The amount of their scholarship will be deducted from the remaining fees.
 This applies to overseas fee paying students only.

 4.5 The fee waiver will only be applied provided the student is fully enrolled at the University on the Occupational Therapy (pre-registration), Physiotherapy (pre-registration), Social Work or Life Sciences programmes, which includes having had their qualifications and other documentation verified and checked, and then completing the University enrolment procedures.
 This includes holding the correct visa to study, if appropriate.

 4.6 Awarded students will have the opportunity to represent the Physiotherapy, Occupational Therapy, Social Work or Life Sciences programme as an ambassador.
 This would primarily involve taking up opportunities to share your experiences of the professional education at Brunel with potential applicants to the programme.
 Students will be contacted by the Course Leader or International Recruitment Team as and when required.

-4.7 Awarded scholars are excluded from all other University scholarships and tuition fee waivers with the exception of the Postgraduate Academic Excellence Scholarship, the Early Payment Discount and the Family Discount.
+4.7 Awarded scholars are excluded from all other University scholarships and tuition fee waivers except the Postgraduate Academic Excellence Scholarship, the Early Payment Discount and the Family Discount.

 The order of discount will be applied as follows: